Biden, Buttigieg look to exploit Iowa opening as impeachment drags rivals back to DC

 THE LATEST FROM FOX NEWS ON THE 2020 PRESIDENTIAL RACE

-The sidelining of the senators could benefit the two top-tier candidates who aren’t in the Senate: former Vice President Joe Biden and Pete Buttigieg, former mayor of South Bend, Indiana.
+The sidelining of the senators could benefit the two top-tier candidates who aren’t in the Senate: former Vice President Joe Biden and Pete Buttigieg, the former mayor of South Bend, Indiana.

 “For Biden and Buttigieg, they can basically camp out in Iowa, drive their buses around the state for the entire remainder of the Iowa campaign,” said Iowa Radio News Director O’Kay Henderson, who’s been covering the caucuses for more than 30 years.